7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Compute-Resources/Azure-Administration-Virtual-Machines.md

 Azure Virtual Machines (VMs) are a configurable server without having to buy and maintain physical hardware, they still require:
 - Patching
 - Installing packages
-- Configurating Package
+- Configuration Package
 - Attach multiple Managed Disk to your Azure Vms

-Consider reading [[Virtual-Machines]] for a more general overview and [[VirtualBox-Virtual-Networking]] as well as making the virtual networks first before make machines [[Azure-Administration-Configure-Virtual-Networks]], it is free and simplier.
+Consider reading [[Virtual-Machines]] for a more general overview and [[VirtualBox-Virtual-Networking]] as well as making the virtual networks first before make machines [[Azure-Administration-Configure-Virtual-Networks]], it is free and simpler.

 Azure VMs support granular controls at scale and is the basis of the Azure infrastructure as a service (IaaS) model.
 It splits the reponsibilities
 ![1080](azurevmcustomerandazurerespsplit.png)
 Windows VMs still require a License!

-The size of the image is detirmined by the image, which also defines the vCPUs, Memory and Storage Capacity.
+The size of the image is determined by the image, which also defines the vCPUs, Memory and Storage Capacity.
 Limitations on VMs per regions found here: [Azure subscription and service limits, quotas, and constraints](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits).
 They are billed at a hourly rate.

 Components created with the Virtual Machine:
 - OS you must specify the Operating Systems - found in the Azure Marketplace